Finite Blocklength Analysis of Energy Harvesting Channels: Introduction

-In this paper, we provide an achievable scheme for EH-AWGN channels with infinite buffer.
-The scheme improves over previously known bounds and also provides the optimal second order term (albeit not necessarily the optimal second order coefficient) of $\sqrt{n}$.
+In this paper, we provide a scheme that can be directly used to compute achievable rates for a wide class of energy harvesting channels.
+We focus on analyzing EH-AWGN and EH-DMC with infinite buffer.
+We assume a fixed maximum probability of error while analyzing both.The scheme improves over previously known bounds and also provides the achievability of $\sqrt{n}$.
 It is shown that a save and transmit scheme where the saving phase is $O(\sqrt{n})$ long is sufficient to allow for reliable communication in an energy harvesting set up.
-When compared with the non-energy harvesting case (but with average power constraint), we observe that the second order term is not increased due to energy harvesting.
+When compared with the non-energy harvesting case (but with average power constraint), we observe that the second order term is still $\Theta(\sqrt{n})$.
 Note that the coefficients of the second order term would not necessarily be same.

-Next we provide a finite blocklength converse for energy harvesting channels.
-As of now, there hasn't been any published work in coming up with a finite blocklength converse for these channels.
-In this paper, we provide a general framework derived by modifying Polyanskiy et. al. meta converse \cite{PPV1} and specifically applying it to EH-AWGN channels.
-Note that the converse is proved under the maximal probability of error criterion.
-We are able to show that in both, the achievability and converse, the second order term is $O(\sqrt{n})$.
+Next we provide a finite blocklength converse for EH-AWGN channels.
+This is derived by modifying Polyanskiy et. al. meta converse \cite{PPV1} and specifically applying it to EH-AWGN channels.We are able to show that in both, the achievability and converse, the second order term is $O(\sqrt{n})$.
 This also gives us the strong converse for this channel for free as the first order term is unaffected by the probability of error term.
-Finally, we analyze DMCs with energy harvesting and provide the finite blocklength achievability and converse bounds for them.
+Next, we analyze DMCs with energy harvesting and provide the finite blocklength achievability and converse bounds for them.
+Then, we provide moderate deviation lower and upper bounds for both types of channels.
+This is done by showing that the bounds on channel dispersion, obtained while proving the finite blocklength bounds, also bound the moderate deviations coefficient.
+Finally, we plot our bounds for certain parameters and provide suitable inferences.

-The paper is organized as follows.
-Then we provide the notation and some basic results in section \ref{prem}.
-We next give the details of the energy harvesting system for the AWGN channel in section \ref{ehaw}.
-Section \ref{FBAchi} deals with the finite blocklength achievability for an EH-AWGN channel and section \ref{FBConv} deals with the finite blocklength converse for an EH-AWGN channel.
-In section \ref{FBDMC}, we derive the achievability and converse bounds for an energy harvesting DMC.
-After that we conclude the paper.
+Recently, there have been improvements to the results of EH-AWGN channels notably in the converse bound \cite{TanF2}.
+Our proof is an alternate proof of the same under maximal probability of error criterion and the framework we consider is useful in obtaining a converse for EH-DMC.